Forrest Mims: Scientific American

-In May 1988, Mims wrote to Scientific American proposing that he take over The Amateur Scientist column, which needed a new editor.
+In May 1988, Mims wrote to Scientific American proposing that he take over "The Amateur Scientist" column, which needed a new editor.
 The magazine flew Mims to New York to discuss details but the editor had second thoughts after he learned that Mims was a practicing Christian who rejected Darwinian evolution and abortion.

-Harper's magazine (Paul Tough, March 1991, pp. 28-32) published a transcript of an October 4, 1989, recording of the magazine's editor made by Mims with his attorney's advice explaining why he planned to terminate Mims' assignment to "The Amateur Scientist."
+Harper's magazine (Paul Tough, March 1991, pp. 28-32) published a transcript of an October 4, 1989, recording of the magazine's editor made by Mims with his attorney's advice explaining why he planned to terminate Mims's assignment to "The Amateur Scientist."
 The editor stated: "There's no question that on their own merits the columns are fabulous.
 If you don't do them for us you ought to do them for somebody, because they're great. ...
 What you've written is first rate.
 That's just not an issue.
 It's the public relations nightmare that is keeping me awake."
 The magazine agreed to publish only the three columns they requested that Mims write.

 According to The Washington Post after Mims appealed to the American Association for the Advancement of Science, Sheldon Krimsky, chair of the AAAS Committee on Scientific Freedom and Responsibility, replied in a letter that: "...
 Mims—and indirectly Scientific American—was told that 'even if a person holds religiously-derived beliefs that conflict with views commonly held in the scientific community, those beliefs should not influence decisions about publication of scientific articles unless the beliefs are reflected in the articles.'"
-The ACLU of Texas offered to take Mims' case, but he declined.
+The ACLU of Texas offered to take Mims's case, but he declined.
 Meanwhile, the affair received widespread publicity in major publications such as the New York Times.